 In general, your life insurance policy is included in your taxable estate at your death.
 If you wish to reduce estate taxes at your death, you may want to remove the insurance policy from your estate with an irrevocable life insurance trust.
 Additionally, you may be concerned that the beneficiaries of your insurance policy will not spend the proceeds appropriately upon your death.
 By designating a trust as the beneficiary of your policy and providing guidance to the trustee on how to invest or distribute those proceeds, you can simultaneously reduce taxes and have more control over the proceeds of your policy.

-The legal team at Collier Law in Salem is here to assist you with trust proceedings.
+The legal team at Collier Law in Salem is here to assist you with trust proceedings, guardianship and conservatorship, wills, and more.
 Please call our office to schedule your complimentary consultation with one of our experienced attorneys.